 |

-your specific business and the business customs in your
+specific business and the business customs in your locale.
+The

-case, a husband and wife produced, exhibited and sold
+husband and wife produced, exhibited and sold their sculptured

 But

-there was a profit objective.
-In a more recent case,
+a profit objective.
+In a more recent case, a high school

 |